keboola/connection-docs/extractors/other/aws-s3/index.md

  - The extractor can only download 1000 files at once.
 For downloading more files please use **New Files Only** feature and run the configuration multiple times.
+ - All files stored in [AWS Glacier](https://aws.amazon.com/glacier/) are ignored.